lucianojoublanc-da/derivhack2019dev/examples/hellocdm/README.md

 ### Workflow Automation

 We now turn to the file `python/bot.py` which shows how to automate workflows.
-It uses the python [DAZL](https://github.com/lucianojoublanc-da/dazl-client) api to talk directly to the ledger, instead of making HTTP calls.
+It uses the python [DAZL](https://github.com/lucianojoublanc-da/dazl-client) API to talk directly to the ledger, instead of making HTTP calls.

 You'll see the file has two annotated methods, which register callbacks: